Skip to footer content

 ResultEditor.Text = "Processing QR code...";

-// Process QR code in the background
+// Process QR code in background to keep UI responsive

 await Task.Run(() =>